NSDRA/nsdra-maturity-indicators/05-99c4a218fe/MI-R1.3-99c4a218fe-LS_RHIZOSOMAL_REDOX_POTENTIAL.md

 If the redox potential of the rhizosomal system (in liquid-surface exposure scenarios) is reported by the nano toxicity study data or not.

 ### Why should we measure it?
-Redox potential is a master variable for speciation, indicator of microbial activity, controls extent of dissolution of redox-sensitive NPs (Ag, Fe, Al, Ã¢Â€Â¦), especially in sludges.
+Redox potential is a master variable for speciation, indicator of microbial activity, controls extent of dissolution of redox-sensitive NPs (Ag, Fe, Al, â?¦), especially in sludges.

 ### What must be provided for the measurement?
 If the value is measured and reported in the data, the following field(s) should appear in JSON-LD metadata: